nimashoghi/ece6254-project/readme.md

 This is unofficial implementation of the paper: [[Paper]](https://arxiv.org/abs/2110.06197) with minor changes.
 You may find the original implementation [here](https://github.com/txie-93/cdvae).

 ## Installation (GPU)
-In case you are using old PyTorch versions, follow the official setups.
+In case you are using old PyTorch versions (1.X.X), follow the official setups.
 For new versions after settuping [conda](https://conda.io/docs/index.html):
 ```bash
 cd cdvae/cdvae-main
 conda env create -f env.yml